Restrictions for $n$-Point Vertices in Higher-Spin Theories: The case

 The determinant of the matrix does not change when $y_{ii+1}$ times the first row is subtracted from the last one and $y_{ii+1}$ times the first column is subtracted from the last one.
 Hence, using the definition of $Y_i^j$ in Eq.~(\ref{eq:Y}), we find

-Here, we used a Laplace expansion along the last row and column.
+Here, we used a Laplace expansion along the last row and column, and $ \text{adj}\,N_{ii}$ denotes the adjugate matrix of $N_{ii}$.
 The resulting polynomials $q_2^i$ are quadratic in the $Y_i^j$ variables with coefficients that still depend on the Mandelstam variables.
 However, the $q_2^i$'s are independent of $y_{ii+1}$.
 We comment on their structure in Section~\ref{sec:restrictions}.
-All in all, we can replace the generators $\det B_2(i)$ by $q_2^i$ because we are allowed to divide by Mandelstam variables.
+All in all, we can replace the generators $\det B_2(i,i)$ by $q_2^i$ because we are allowed to divide by Mandelstam variables.
 Hence, we have the following result: